MbinOrg/mbin/docs/02-admin/02-configuration/postgresql.md

 # Increase shared buffers
 shared_buffers = 8GB
 # Enable huge pages (Be sure to check the note down below in order to enable huge pages!)
-# This will fail if you didn't configure huge pages under Linux (if you do NOT want to use huge pages, set it to: try instead of: on)
+# This will fail if you didn't configure huge pages under Linux
+# (if you do NOT want to use huge pages, set it to: "try" instead of: "on")
 huge_pages = on

 # Increase work memory
-work_mem = 20MB
+work_mem = 15MB
 # Increase maintenance work memory
-maintenance_work_mem = 1GB
+maintenance_work_mem = 2GB

 # Should be posix under Linux anyway, just to be sure...
 dynamic_shared_memory_type = posix